Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Abstract

 \section{Abstract}

 Position emission tomography (PET) is widely used in clinics and research due to its quantitative merits and high sensitivity, but suffers from low signal-to-noise ratio (SNR).
 Recently convolutional neural networks (CNNs) have been widely used to improve PET image quality.
 Though successful and efficient in local feature extraction, CNN cannot capture long-range dependencies well due to its limited receptive field.
 Global multi-head self-attention (MSA) is a popular approach to capture long-range information.
 However, the calculation of global MSA for 3D images has high computational costs.
 In this work, we proposed an efficient spatial and channel-wise encoder-decoder transformer, Spach Transformer, that can leverage spatial and channel information based on local and global MSAs.
 Experiments based on datasets of different PET tracers, i.e., $^{18}$F-FDG, $^{18}$F-ACBC, $^{18}$F-DCFPyL, and $^{68}$Ga-DOTATATE, were conducted to evaluate the proposed framework.
-Quantitative results show that the proposed Spach Transformer can achieve better performance than other reference methods.
+Quantitative results show that the proposed Spach Transformer framework outperforms state-of-the-art deep learning architectures.
+Our codes are available at \href{https://github.com/sijang/SpachTransformer}{https://github.com/sijang/SpachTransformer}